 Tableau is one of the most popularly used BI tools across the globe.
-In this Tableau Interview Questions blog, you will be able to brush up on your Tableau skills and crack the job interview in your dream company.
+In this latest Tableau Interview Questions and answers for freshers and experienced professionals blog, you will be able to brush up on your Tableau skills and crack the job interview in your dream company.
 So, before going for any job interview in Tableau, go through this well-researched set of generally asked questions in Tableau interviews:

 Q1.
 Compare QlikView with Tableau.

 Q2.
 How is the Context Filter different from other Filters?

 Q3.
 What is the disadvantage of Context Filters?

 Q4.
 What are the five main products offered by Tableau?

 Q5.
 What is the latest version of Tableau Desktop?